slingr-stack/slingr-docs/content/en/extensions/packages/packages-features.md

 ...
 ```

-Events are originated on the package and sent to the app that can process them through listeners.
-A more detailed
+Events originate from the package and are sent to the app, which can process them through listeners.
-description of how to process events from packages in found [here]({{<ref "/dev-reference/data-model-and-logic/listeners.md#package-event-listeners">}}).
+For a more detailed description of how to process events from packages, refer to the documentation [here]({{<ref "/dev-reference/data-model-and-logic/listeners.md#package-event-listeners">}}).

 The definition of the events just contains a few properties.
 The content of the event is defined by the package and
 the app will receive it as a JSON, but no need to define the structure here.